solo-io/gloo/docs/content/guides/security/auth/jwt/_index.md

 ---

 {{% notice note %}}
-The JWT feature was introduced with **Gloo Enterprise**, release 0.13.16.
+The JWT feature was introduced with **Gloo Edge Enterprise**, release 0.13.16.
 If you are using an earlier version, this tutorial will not work.
 {{% /notice %}}

 ## What are JSON Web Tokens?